 Both judges and juries can be biased for or against a given party in a case.
-However, it is generally agreed that jury trials cost tried only by a court and not by a jury.
-The parties to this agreement expressly waive any right to a trial by jury in any such action or proceeding.

-substantially more than bench trials, which is why we recommend against a jury trial.
+However, it is generally agreed that jury trials cost substantially more than bench trials, which is why we recommend against a jury trial.
 At the same time, this provision would sometimes limit an author's options in the event that they have to sue, and should be carefully considered before including it in a contract.